Electronic Versus Paper Diaries: A Pilot Study of Concordance and Adherence in Head and Neck Cancer Patients Receiving Radiation Therapy

 In this pilot study of H&N cancer patients undergoing radiation therapy, concordance was high between responses recorded by paper diaries and IVRS.
 Although adherence appeared to be higher for the paper diaries, it is possible that they may not have been completed at the proper time.

 Blondin, Joseph M.; Abu-Hasaballah, Khamis Sa'id; Tennen, Howard A.; and Lalla, Rajesh V., "Electronic Versus Paper Diaries: A Pilot Study of Concordance and Adherence in Head and Neck Cancer Patients Receiving Radiation Therapy" (2013).
-Articles - Research.
+UCHC Articles - Research.
 186.